 In other words, there were little or no adverse side effects among those taking the Chinese herbal medicine.
 This is consistent among most if not all of the herbs discussed above.

-Traditional Chinese medicine focuses upon the movement of the Chi (or Qi) through the body and blockages of this Qi is considered as producing disease.
-In Chinese medicine BPH is often considered “Long Bi” or blocked urination, along with “Zheng Jia” which indicates an abscess or swelling.
+Traditional Chinese medicine focuses on the movement of the Chi (or Qi) through the body and blockages of this Qi is considered as producing disease.
+In Chinese medicine, BPH is often considered “Long Bi” or blocked urination, along with “Zheng Jia” which indicates an abscess or swelling.
 As a result, tonification of the Ying among the kidneys is one of the goals for therapy in traditional Chinese medicine.

 Herbs proven to treat BPH

 While conventional medicine continues to look upon herbal medicine with suspicion and mistrust regarding its ability to treat BPH, clinical research is continuing to provide ample evidence of the efficacy of herbal therapy for this condition.

 Historically, medicinal herbs have been used as whole roots, fruits or leaves, or through natural extraction methods such as water infusion (e.g., tea).
 This renders an array of plant compounds that balance each other and buffer each other’s effects.

 Modern techniques have boosted our ability to extract these compounds assuming they are applied wisely.

 If we examine the research, prostate enlargement relates not only to a single cause but to a combination of factors.
 Diets that maintain a high proportion of saturated fats, fried foods and other artery-damaging foods increase the risk of prostate enlargement, along with stress, lack of exercise and other lifestyle factors.
 Meanwhile, diets that maintain a variety of whole food plant-based nutrients have been shown to decrease the risk of prostate enlargement.